Meta CAPI

 Addingwell Side via Tag Health: Successful Requests

-Verifying Meta Conversion API requests in Addingwell workspace
+Verifying Meta Conversion API requests in Addingwell Container

-This screen provides details on the events sent by your server to Meta Conversion API, as well as the success rate of requests, which is very close to 100% in our example.
+This screen provides details on the events sent by your server to Meta Conversion API, as well as the success rate of requests, which is up to 100% in our example.

-Success rate in Meta Conversions API requests in Addingwell workspace
+Success rate in Meta Conversions API requests in Addingwell Container

-Detailed logs of Meta Conversions API requests in Addingwell workspace
+Detailed logs of Meta Conversions API requests in Addingwell Container

-For example, in our account's error logs, the most frequent error (4 occurrences) is due to a non-integer product quantity (containing a comma).
-You will need to modify this quantity sent by the site from the data layer to avoid this error.
-On your side, you can check your logs to identify and correct the errors received.
+For example, in the error logs of our account, the most frequent error (118 occurrences) is related to a product price that is not a number.
+It is necessary to modify this value sent by the website from the datalayer to avoid this error.
+On your side, you can check your logs to identify and correct the errors you have received.

-Checking logs on error requests for Meta Conversions API in Addingwell workspace
+Checking logs on error requests for Meta Conversions API in Addingwell Container

 Verifying the Quality of Data Received